Founder thewanawal.com

 Pesangeh (exhibition) Kurdistan, Diyarbakir, Kurdistan, 2015

-LECTURES: Exploring WANAWAL and archival concepts, the Slade School of Fine Art, UK
+Exploring WANAWAL and archival concepts, the Slade School of Fine Art, UK

 “The lives of/in archives“, with Dr. Althea Greenan and Dr. Tahani Nadim, University of Bochum, Germany